Entity016/My-Website/README.md

 # My-Website
-My project of copying CodePen Landing Page
+My project of copying CodePen Landing Page for the DevCamp Coding Fundationss Final Project